sharktacos/OpenColorIO-configs/docs/Substance.md

 # Substance Painter

-As of v7.4 Substance Painter supports OCIO.
-In the initial release OCIO roles are not supported so the file types need to be set manually when creating a new project ( file > new ), or in the Project Configuration.
+As of v7.4 Substance Painter supports OCIO!
+In the initial release OCIO roles are not yet supported so the color spaces need to be set manually when creating a new project `File > new` or in the Project Configuration `Edit > Project Configuration`.
 Below the proper settings are pictured.

 ![img](img/substance-ocio.jpg)

+This replaces the older workaround described below.

 ## Earlier versions